 Here, we investigated the early strategies directing plant colonization at the onset of the interaction between rhizobacteria and their host which is mediated by the perception of root exudates (RE).
 Through root exudation, plants can use up to 20-40% of their photosynthetically fixed carbon to actively shape their microbiome using chemical attractants, selective carbon sources and diverse restrictive metabolites (Badri and Vivanco, 2009).
 Primarily genes involved in chemotaxis and motility, but also nutrient transport and metabolism are required for an efficient response to exudates.
 Still, as exemplified by several past studies, a bacterium’s response to exudates is highly host dependent.
 For instance, Pseudomonas aeruginosa was shown to have a varying transcriptomic reaction to RE originating from two different sugar beet cultivars (Mark et al., 2005).
 The perception of RE can induce major metabolic adaptation in bacteria.
 Rice RE were found to be responsible for the differential expression of 4,4% genes in the genome of Azoarcus sp.
 BH72 (Shidore et al., 2012).
 More significant, a legume nodulating strain of Paraburkholderia phymatum differentially regulated 19.2% of its genome in response to RE of Mimosa pudica (Klonowska et al., 2018).
 Upon inoculation with maize RE, Bacillus amyloliquefaciens displays a two-stage response.
 At 24h post-treatment, the bacteria directs its metabolism towards cellular proliferation while at 48h post-treatment, most differentially expressed (DE) genes are down-regulated and production of extracellular matrix is favored (Fan et al., 2012; Zhang et al., 2015).
 Typically, the bacterial reaction to RE involves metabolic genes for sugar and amino-acid import and catabolism.
 However, functions involved at later steps of the interaction such as type 3 secretion are modulated as well upon RE perception (Hassan and Mathesius, 2012; Klonowska et al., 2018).

 The present work focuses on six rice root-isolated strains evenly distributed between Burkholderia and Paraburkholderia genera.
-Beside the two model bacteria for plant growth promotion B. vietnamiensis LMG 10929 (BvLMG10929) and Pr. kururiensis M130 (PkM130), we analyzed four new rice-isolated bacterial strains, for which we provide whole-genome sequences, as well as an assessment of their rice root colonization capacity.
+Beside the two model bacteria for plant growth promotion Burkholderia vietnamiensis LMG 10929 (BvLMG10929) and Paraburkholderia kururiensis M130 (PkM130), we analyzed four new rice-isolated bacterial strains, for which we provide whole-genome sequences, as well as an assessment of their rice root colonization capacity.
 We hypothesized that the genetic frontier between the two bacterial taxa would influence and differentiate their adaptation strategies towards plant colonization in a genus specific manner.
 With this in mind, we aimed at revealing each strain’s adaptation signatures to the plant environment by exploring their gene expression profiles when sensing rice root exudates using a transcriptomics approach.
 Considering the results presented here, no distinction can be made between bacteria according to their genus as each strain displayed a specific reaction upon plant root exudate sensing, with no significant pattern clustering con-generic bacteria, while the regulation of several metabolic functions was shared among all bacteria.

 Results